CSTR-Edinburgh/snickery/script/smoothing/README.md

 This library is based in an old version of the [MagPhase Vocoder](https://github.com/CSTR-Edinburgh/magphase) with modifications done by Cassia Valentini-Botinhao.

-# Internal notes
+## Internal notes
 ### Cassia VB (14/11/17):

-I made small changes to libwavgen.py that are noted with CVB.
+  * I made small changes to libwavgen.py that are noted with CVB.

+### TODO:
+  * Comment the code.
+  * Clean from unnecessary comments and functions.